·

-If you’re planning a visit to Cornwall in the South West of England, chances are you’re hoping for a bit of ocean time?
-Cornwall offers up some of the best beaches in the UK so, even if beach time isn’t your thing, you’d be mad to not head to at least one Cornwall beach during your adventure.
+If you’re planning a visit to Cornwall in the South West of England, you’re in for a treat.
+The beaches in Cornwall are, IMO, the most beautiful in the UK, and there are so many stunning beaches to choose from.
+Even if surfing and beach days aren’t your thing, you’d be mad not to enjoy at least the views that beaches in Cornwall offer during your trip.

-You don’t travel far without finding a gorgeous beach in Cornwall so the following list is by no means all of the beaches.
-So many little unknown gems are knocking around the coastline, so I’d highly recommend driving along the coastal roads and discovering some Cornwall beaches for yourself.
+The following list is by no means exhaustive.
+The fantastic thing about beaches in Cornwall is that there are many little unknown gems knocking around the coastline beyond these main spots, so I’d highly recommend driving along the coastal roads and discovering some secret Cornwall beaches for yourself.

 Would you like lifetime access to all my top tips and favourite spots in Cornwall to help you plan an epic adventure?
 Purchase my Cornwall Google Map Legend here.